delgreco/delgreco.github.io/_posts/2024-02-28-brainpick.md

 Let's follow your precious data, as though it were food, down the GI/AI tract...

 1. be ingested by an LLM
 2. cry "oh no!
-I'm food!" and struggle a bit
+I've been eaten!" and struggle a bit
 3. break down and join the gut biome